sustrik/250bpm/blog:163/blog.md

 In 1983, SP nominated Lilian Uchtenhagen, who would have been the first female federal councilor.
 But the parties on the right considered her politically too far on the left.

 After several unsuccessful attempts to vote in different candidates seen as more moderate, a new candidate, Otto Stich, was nominated by the center-right FDP party.
-Otto Stich was a social democrat, but FDP considered him to be moderate, almost as he was one of their own.
+Otto Stich was a social democrat, but FDP considered him to be moderate, almost as if he was one of their own.

 He got elected and he accepted the election against the will of the SP leadership.
 The leadership then seriously considered retreating into opposition.
 However, plenary assembly of the party in 1984 decided against the idea.